jansmolders86/mediacenterjs/README.md

 __route.js__

-Although the basic routing is pretty generic, you can extend the basic routing table with your own custom routes by adding this JSON file and defining your routes.
+Although the basic routing is pretty generic and should be sufficient most of the time, you can extend the basic routing table with your own custom routes by adding this JSON file to the root of your core app folder and defining your routes.
-The 'NAME' will be replaced with the app name (folder name).
+The 'NAME' will be replaced with the app name (folder name / namespace).
 You do not have to hard code it.
 But you can also add route outside your app namespace.
 For Example:

 	{
 		"track": [{